WordPress/gutenberg/packages/components/src/tools-panel/tools-panel-header/README.md

-# ProgressiveDisclosurePanelHeader
+# ToolsPanelHeader

 <div class="callout callout-alert">
 This feature is still experimental.
 “Experimental” means this is an early implementation subject to drastic and breaking changes.
 </div>
 <br />

-This component renders a progressive disclosure panel's header including a menu.
+This component renders a tools panel's header including a menu.

 ## Usage

-This component is generated automatically by its parent `ProgressiveDisclosurePanel`.
+This component is generated automatically by its parent `ToolsPanel`.

 <div class="callout callout-alert">
 <strong>In general, this should not be used directly.</strong>